Synchronous Buck Converter Design

 Synchronous buck converters are commonly used in switch-mode power supplies

 The most important function of any electrical/electronic system is to ensure that power is accurately distributed to all necessary components and devices.
 Without meeting this basic requirement, no electrical product can operate reliably.
-For many electronic products, power is supplied via an external supply that may be linear of switch-mode.
+For many electronic products, power is supplied via an external supply that may be linear or switch-mode.

 The use of switch-mode power supplies (USPSs) typically require voltage step-up (boost) or step-down (buck) conversion.
 This voltage control and regulation can and is often accomplished with circuitry external to the power supply source.
 In order to develop power distribution circuits that satisfy the reliability and efficiency requirements for modern electronics, understanding the functionality and operation of synchronous buck converter design is necessary.